 Any guide about a Germanic country must mention beer.
 Austrians are proud of their brewing heritage so we recommend trying some of the local specialities on tap.
 Light coloured hoppy beers such as Pils are popular, but the Austrian appetite for beer makes sure there are plenty of options.
 Austrian wine may not be as well-known as its European counterparts, but it has a dedicated following.
 When summer comes to a close, the traditional wine taverns begin to offer a taste of seasonal sturm.
 Austria’s semi-fermented wine, sturm is known for its fresh and moreish taste.

-Vienna is a bucket list destination for culture vultures and foodies alike.
+Vienna holidays are bucket list items for culture vultures and foodies alike.
 Bags packed and hungry for your slice of sachertorte?
 Flights from London to Vienna are only around 2 hours long, so you can arrive refreshed and with plenty of time to explore all of the sights.
 Booking is made even easier with easyJet holidays, and our combined flights and hotels are the best way to save money and hassle.

 If skiing is more up your street, try reading our destination guide on Salzburg to discover more about this mountain-side city.